Wingaero/dsc-phase-3-choosing-a-dataset/README.md

 ### Modeling

 I started with a dummy model then built logistic regression and gridsearch models and tuned them to further improve results.
-This inclutes increasing tolerance and iterations for the logistic regression model as well as heavy tweaking to the parameters of the gridsearch model.
+This includes increasing tolerance and iterations for the logistic regression model as well as heavy tweaking to the parameters of the gridsearch model.

 ### Evaluation

 Overall the model performs well but some more tweaking is necessary for a better picture of when customers will churn.
-Right now the model does a fantastic job determining when someone will stay with our service however there is a lot of room for imporvement in predicting when they will leave.
+Right now the model does a fantastic job determining when someone will stay with our service however there is some room for imporvement in predicting when they will leave.

 ### Conclusion

 When retraining the model steps will be taken to improve recall.
-These include seperating the call, charge, and minutes columns into each of their own dataframes then scaling each individually.
-I will also make use of the location data.
+I will also make use of the location data in the ML model rather than just the analysis.

 ### Deliverables